barquerosanchezdiegoarmando/eda_real_state/README.md

 - Conclusions

 Skills and tools used to the completation of this small project:
-Python.Libraries ( numpy, pandas, matplotlib, seaborn, statsmodels, sklearn)
+Python.Libraries ( numpy, pandas, matplotlib, seaborn )

-The aproach to the Forecasting will be:
-- Data modeling
-- Holt-Winters
-- Results